ncaldwell17/gg_nlp_eecs337/README.md

 * en_core_web_sm

 ## nominees, presenters, and winners
   Our methodology to obtain the nominees, presenters, and winners is mostly the same - the only difference being the words that we used to identity which is which in the initial run-through.
-The results [<- what are the results] are then sorted using the following four functions to match them to their respective awards.
+The results (a boolean for each filter) are then sorted using the following four functions to match them to their respective awards and other values.
+Think of it like a cascade - a single tweet is pushed through filter after filter to pair it with its respective attributes.

 ## categorize_tweet